maliahavlicek/what2do2day/README.md

 - [draw.io](https://about.draw.io/features/) - used to create Entity Relationship diagrams.
 - [balsamiq](https://balsamiq.com/) - used to create professional looking wire frames.
 - [markdown table generator](https://www.tablesgenerator.com/markdown_tables) - used to help with documentation table formatting
+- [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - used to create an error free table of contents
 - [icon generator](https://favicon.io/favicon-generator/) - free site to help in website icon generation
 - [regex101.com](https://regex101.com/) - used to help fine tune some regular expression based validation
 - [github](https://github.com/) - used for version control of project files